Learn More

 Sharing

-Pieces can generate a Pieces link in one click.
+You can easily generate a Pieces link in one click.
 Anyone with this unique link can save your snippet into their Pieces repo, and you control what to share in your snippet.
 You have the power to remove any sensitive information in your snippet and to update or revoke what you shared in the past.

-Final comparison
+Final Comparison

 Here's a list of features compared against all of the best developer productivity tools mentioned above.
+See our comparison between GitHub Copilot vs ChatGPT vs Tabnine, and the best GitHub Copilot alternatives for developers.

 Table of Contents